canonical/ubuntu-cloud-docs/google/google-explanation/confidential-computing.rst

 AMD SEV-SNP
 -----------

-Secure Encrypted Virtualisation-Secure Nested Paging (SEV-SNP) is a security feature available on AMD's EPYC processors.
+Secure Encrypted Virtualization-Secure Nested Paging (SEV-SNP) is a security feature available on AMD's EPYC processors.
 It provides the following benefits for your VMs:

 * `Improved security` - it encrypts the memory pages that contain firmware code.
 This makes it much more difficult for attackers to gain access to the firmware and launch attacks.
 * `Increased isolation` - it allows each VM to have its own secure memory space.
 This means that a VM cannot access the memory of another VM, even if the hypervisor is compromised.